prooph/documentation/tutorial/event_sourcing_basics.md

 ```
 Here we extend the base event class `AggregateChanged` from the `prooph/event-sourcing` package.
-We will discuss aggregates more in a minute, but, first, let's have a look at what the base event class has to offer:
+We will discuss aggregates more in a minute but, first, let's have a look at what the base event class has to offer:

 ```php
 <?php